-Belt durability is often overlooked when making a treadmill purchasing decision, but it is a vital aspect of making sure your treadmill is right for you.
-Thickness plays a large part in running belt durability and, as such, you will often find suppliers boast about two and four-ply belts.
-If there is no mention of belt thickness in the specifications, then there is a chance the supplier is omitting it because it is only one-ply.
+Belt durability is often overlooked when making a treadmill purchasing decision, but it’s a vital aspect of making sure your treadmill is right for you.
+Thickness plays a large part in running belt durability and, as such, you’ll often find suppliers boast about two and four-ply belts.
+If there is no mention of belt thickness in the specifications, then there’s a chance the supplier is omitting this information because it’s only one-ply.
 One-ply belts are much thinner and a lot less durable, so the life-expectancy is considerably shortened.
-If you are making the decision to purchase a treadmill then you probably intend on using it and want it to last well into the future, therefore you should avoid treadmills with poor quality, one-ply belts.
-All the larger commercial grade treadmills from the likes of Life Fitness, Technogym, Precor, Matrix, Cybex and Star Trac will feature hard-wearing, commercial standard, two-ply belts as a minimum.
+If you’re making the decision to purchase a treadmill then you’ll want it to last well into the future, therefore you should avoid treadmills with poor quality, one-ply belts.
+All the larger commercial grade treadmills from the likes of Life Fitness, Technogym, Precor, Matrix, and Star Trac will feature hard-wearing, commercial standard, two-ply belts as a minimum.

 Belt thickness is not the only thing that determines durability, another feature is lubrication.
 For optimum performance and durability, treadmills should be lubricated.
 This can be down to the owner, but many treadmill belts are infused with lubricants such as silicon, making them ‘maintenance-free’.